tesicg/js_hof/README.md

-# js_hof
 The example of using higher order functions in JavaScript

-In order to run the example - download and unzip the package from GitHub, move to project directory and double click index.html.
+In order to run the example - download and unzip the package from GitHub, go to project directory and double click index.html.